aishayusuff/weather-app/README.md

 - Webpack for bundling assets

 ## Getting Started
+__Weather App was built using windows so remember to modify the commands according to your local environment.

 ### Clone the Repository
 Clone the repository and change directory into the program folder: